KnickKnaack/Average-Joes/userstories.md

 ### 1: Have multiple tanks to contain fish
 As a try hard player, I would love to be able to have multiple fish tanks at a time to hold a more variety of fish.

 Elaboration: User should be able to have multiple tanks where they can keep their fish simultaneously.
-This would also means that there will be an increase in income.
+This would also mean that there will be an increase in income.
 It is reasonable because the prices for resources are exponential.
-Moreover, having multiple fish tanks will make the game looks fresher and it is what players like me would love to experience.
+Moreover, having multiple fish tanks will make the game look and feel fresher and it is what players like me would love to experience.

 Constraints: none